This work is completely independent of any existing religions denomination, church, organisation or group, a voice from a wilderness.

 3. Jesus Christ is head of the Church not the Pope.
 God's church is not made of man made buildings.

 4. All men are equal in God's sight.
 Church says some are more equal; church elevated kings or clergy to higher positions.

 5. God's revelation is by the Scriptures, not an infallible Pope or clergy class who had buried Scriptural information.

 6. Protests came against the Church's use of images in worship, including kissing of rings, crucifixes and statues.

 7. Some rejected the Church's laws on fasting, tithing, penitence, confession and absolution.

-8. Others objected to the Church using clergy titles such as Father and forbidding clergy to marry as unscriptural.
+8. Others objected to the Church using clergy titles, such as Father and the forbidding of clergy to marry as unscriptural.

 To an intelligent student of the Bible today, these are all seemingly elementary and obvious points, but they were new and revolutionary after a 1,000 years of being kept in the dark.
 Many ideas were advocated; changes were made only to be changed back again under pressure from the church.
 Often, the persecuted became the persecutors.
 The melting pot of protest was bubbling vigorously, although with limited ingredients.
 It would take special thinkers and students of the bible to make any greater progress; one such thinker was Isaac Newton.

 The process in retrieval of accurate scriptural knowledge has continued to this day, see The clean up of scripture.